olavloite/spanner-jdbc/README.md

 * Inserts can only insert one row at a time
 * Updates and deletes must include a where-clause specifying the primary key (and nothing else).
 E.g. 'WHERE ID=?'.
 * As of version 0.16 and newer the driver also supports bulk INSERT/UPDATE/DELETE-statements.
 Please note that the underlying limitations of Google Cloud Spanner transactions still apply: https://cloud.google.com/spanner/quotas.
 This means a maximum of 20,000 mutations and 100MB of data in one transaction.
 You can get the driver to automatically bypass these quotas by setting the connection property AllowExtendedMode=true (see the Wiki-pages of this driver: https://github.com/olavloite/spanner-jdbc/wiki/URL-and-Connection-Properties).
+* As of version 0.20 and newer the driver has support for distributed transactions (XADatasource and XAResource).

 Example of bulk INSERT:
 INSERT INTO TABLE1